IoT-kurssi-ryhmatyo-MMMMSS/PICO-2W-LEDTEMP-FINAL/backend/README.md

 ### Module not found errors
 Make sure you've run `npm install` and that the `"type": "module"` is present in `package.json` (required for ES6 imports).

+### No data showing after refresh
+Ensure the date range fields (`From`/`To`) are empty to show all data.
+If set, only data within that range will display.